I Bought an Inflatable Family Pool for Summer and I’m Not Even Sorry

 Buying an inflatable family pool isn’t complicated but there are a few things to know about the process.
 Here’s how we set up our pool, the supplies we bought, and how long it took to set up.

-This year has been a master class in going with the flow and there’s no telling what will happen next.
+2020 was a master class in going with the flow and there’s no telling what will happen next.
 Some days are really really hard and other days, I’m super proud of myself for a moment of genius.

 I’ve never owned a pool that needed any kind of care, so this process was a bit of a learning curve.